 The demand for skilled nurses continues to increase.
 If you are interested in working with people and improving society, then you will find a career in nursing satisfying.
 A bachelor’s degree in nursing can take you in many directions: clinical practice in a hospital or physician setting, community health, health management, consulting, traveling nurse, military service, or home care.

-LOCATION: Main residential campus in Fayette, Iowa, Cedar Rapids Center, Des Moines Center, Mary Greeley Medical Center in Ames, Iowa, Mesa Center, and Online Program
+LOCATION: Cedar Rapids Center, Des Moines Center, Mary Greeley Medical Center in Ames, Iowa, Mesa Center, and Online Program

 MAJOR IN RN-BSN (NURSING)